sednasystems/sedna-mikit-sample-node/README.md

 ## Authentication

-At the moment, SEDNA will only call APIs that support Bearer authentication.
+SEDNA supports calling APIs that support Bearer authentication.
 Specifically, SEDNA will call an app endpoint with the header `Authorization: Bearer abc123`, where `abc123` is the app's pre-configured API token.
+To request other authentication strategies, you can contact product@sedna.com.

 ## Questions